caendesilva/dev-tips/_posts/recover-overwritten-stash-in-github-desktop.md

 ## Conclusion

 I hope this guide helps you recover an overwritten stash in GitHub Desktop!
-If it saved you some time, consider sharing it with others who might find it useful.
+If it saved you some time, consider [sharing it with others](https://twitter.com/intent/tweet?text=How%20to%20recover%20overwritten%20stash%20in%20%23GitHubDesktop%20by%20%40CodeWithCaen&url=https%3A%2F%2Ftips.desilva.se%2Fposts%2Frecover-overwritten-stash-in-github-desktop) who might find it useful.

-- You can also support me by following me on Twitter <a href="https://twitter.com/CodeWithCaen">CodeWithCaen</a>.
+- You can support me by following me on Twitter <a href="https://twitter.com/CodeWithCaen">CodeWithCaen</a>.
 If I really helped, you can also <a href="https://www.buymeacoffee.com/caen">Buy me a coffee</a>!
 - You can also support the original authors by visiting the post on Stackoverflow linked below and upvoting the answer.

 ### Attributions